thespacedoctor/breaker/docs/source/_includes/tutorial.rst

 Most settings for ``breaker`` are found and set in the ``breaker.yaml`` settings file.
 By default these are placed in ``~/.config/breaker/breaker.yaml`` and running breaker for the first time with generate a default settings file at this location.

-As well as some fundamental logging settings, the settings file needs to contain certain database info and ssh tunnel setups, which obvious need to remain private.
+As well as some fundamental logging settings, the settings file needs to contain certain database info and ssh tunnel setups, which obviously need to remain private.
 If you need these settings, ask Dave Young.

 **General settings** include where ``breaker`` is to store maps and where to place the output files (plots, faker lists, FITS stamps etc).